500px/legacy-api-documentation/endpoints/blog/POST_blogs_id_comments.md

 ***

 ## Return format
-A JSON object with key "status" and value of 200, and key "message" with value of "Successfully added a comment."
+A JSON object with key "status" and value of 200, a key "message" with value of "Successfully added a comment.", and a key of "comment" including the comment model of the comment that was created.

 ***